Who can take non-credit classes at Westfield State?

 What happens in case of bad weather or emergencies?

 In the event of an emergency or bad weather, Westfield State University may close and cancel all classes.
 Closure notices will be posted to the main page of the website so please check the website if you think there may be a chance that the University is closed.
 In the event of an emergency closure, we will also send email notifications out to students if possible so please make sure the contact information we have for you is always current.

 What do I do if an accommodation is needed?

-Students enrolled in a non-credit program should contact the Community Education Coordinator (see contact information below) in advance of the start date in order to receive assistance in solving any problems that they may have with regard to parking, entering buildings, reaching classrooms, seating arrangements within classrooms, or learning disabilities.
+Students enrolled in a non-credit program should contact the Office of Lifelong Education in advance of the start date in order to receive assistance in solving any problems that they may have with regard to parking, entering buildings, reaching classrooms, seating arrangements within classrooms, or learning disabilities.
 Reasonable accommodations will be made if at all possible.
-Students may also visit our Banacos Academic Center website for more information on support services for students.

 What is the process for financial appeals?